 The fog signal was in operation roughly 350 hours per year, but in 1897, it logged 892 hours and consumed about seven tons of coal.
 In 1901, the Lighthouse Board decided that the old fog signal was worn out, and work on the brick fog signal building, attached to the west face of the light tower, began that July.
 The old frame fog signal building, which stood east of the lighthouse, was converted into a storehouse.
 The new fog signal machinery, which commenced operation on December 29, 1901, consisted of two one-and-a-half-horsepower oil engines that were connected to air compressors for sounding the Daboll trumpet.
 Interestingly, there have been a varying number of fog trumpets used at West Point Lighthouse.
 This 1916 photograph shows horns on the north, south, and west sides of the fog signal building, while an inline photograph on this page appears to show a trumpet on just the west side, and this 1944 photograph shows a fog trumpet on the east side of the oil house along with a pole for the station’s new radiobeacon.
 The horn on the oil house was not present in this 1938 photograph.

 The first keepers were quite isolated on the point, but they were provided a boat and a boathouse so they could row the seven miles to Seattle.
 In 1883, a half-mile-long horse trail was made up Magnolia Bluff to connect the station to the nearest wagon road.
 In 1900, Fort Lawton was opened on the bluff overlooking the station to help defend Seattle and Puget Sound.

-Chief Boatswain’s Mate Christian Fritz served at the station during the twentieth century after the Coast Guard became responsible for the lighthouse.
+Chief Boatswain’s Mate Christian Fritz served at the station in the early 1960s, after the Coast Guard became responsible for the lighthouse.
 The level terrain on the point permitted Fritz’s blind wife to freely stroll the station’s grounds with the assistance of her Boxer guide dog Cookie.